Advanced Placement Music Theory

 This college-level course provides instruction in advanced music theory skills and music composition.
 It prepares students to take the Advanced Placement Music Theory examination.
 The course begins with a review of the material covered in the Music Theory course and moves into more complex skills including advanced analysis, four-part writing, secondary dominants and modulations.
 Aural skills continue to be developed by using more-advanced levels of melodic and harmonic dictation in the classroom.
 In addition to classroom instruction, students continue to work with numerous online aural skills resources.
 Also included are sight-singing examples.
 Students who successfully pass the AP exam may be rewarded college credit and/or be equipped to test out of level 1 college music theory.
 In addition, each student composes an original work at the end of the year for presentation to the class.

 Prerequisites: Music Theory.
 Must be able to read music and match pitch.
 Previous study of an instrument or voice.
 Recommendation of music teacher.
-Student must take a written pretest and an aural skills test.
 Sight-singing is an integral part of this class.
-All students will be required to sing.
+All students will be required to sing. *Students with a strong background in music literacy who are interested in going directly into AP Music Theory must pass a written pretest and an aural skills test.